srrussel74/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-So the percentage of missing values is
+So the percentage of missing values from _data_ is

 ```r
 percentage<-mean(is.na(data))*100
 ```
-approx 4.3716%.
+It is 4.3716%.

-The strategy to insert NA with new values is based on exploraring NA's.
+The strategy to replace NA's with new values is explain as following:
-Let subset NA values from data:
+Get dataset _NAdata_ as subset with rows contained NA from _data_:

 ```r
 NAdata<-data[which(is.na(data)),]
 ```
 To explore how NA's is spreading, we take a look at _NAdata_.
-We see there are 8 days where the values are missing:
+We see there are 8 days where values are missing:

 ```r
 unique(NAdata$date)